2021 Conference: I Can’t Believe it’s Not Bali – Lockdowns and Lockups

 · Ben Grimes of ARDS Aboriginal Corporation

-· Bali Players, play reading performance, written and directed by Rex Wild QC
+· Bali Players, Trial of Andrew Ballard [NOT], written and directed by Rex Wild QC

 The dates for our conference coincide with the Darwin Festival and our dry season so Festival Park will be a must visit for food, drinks and entertainment in the evenings.